 Step 4: Now in the next step, add the destination drive (in this case the cloud storage) for saving the synced data.
 Select share/NAS.

-Step 5: A pop up window will appear.
+Step 5: A pop-up window will appear.
 It is the network local management window.
-Select add network location and type the IP address.
+Select the add network location and type the IP address.
 Click ok to proceed.

 Step 6: Select the desired NAS folder and click ok to continue.

-Step 7: Once you are done with select the source fil and destination location, click start sync to complete the action.
+Step 7: Once you are done with selecting the source file and destination location, click start sync to complete the action.

 Once the process is completed, the data would be synced and saved.
 The software allows you to go for the scheduled sync functions.
-You can do it either daily, weekly or on monthly basis.
+You can do it either daily, weekly, or every month.
 Moreover, it also allows you for a real-time sync mechanism.

 Step 1: Launch the sync center.
-For this, in control panel click on sync center.
+For this, in the control panel click on sync center.